oracle/nosql-python-sdk/README.md

 complex configuration.

 1. Start the Oracle NoSQL Database and proxy server based on instructions above.
    Note the HTTP port used.
-By default the endpoint is *localhost:80*.
+By default, the endpoint is *localhost:80*.

 2. The *quickstart.py* program defaults to *localhost:80*.
 If the proxy was started using a different host or port edit the settings accordingly.